joinpursuit/Pursuit-Core-iOS/resources/vocabulary.md

 - **argument**: An input passed to a function in a call to it, related to parameter.
 A function can take zero, one or many arguments.
 Most languages also provide a way to pass a variable number of arguments.

+- **cache** - A hardware or software component that stores data so future requests for that data can be served faster.
+The data stored in a cache might be the result of an earlier computation, or the duplicate of data stored elsewhere

+- **client** - The client side of a client-server architecture.
+Typically, a client is an application that runs on a personal computer or workstation and relies on a server to perform some operations.
+The communication between client and server takes place using HTTP.

+>In the real world, businesses have clients.
+In the computer world, servers have clients.
+The "client-server" architecture is common in both local and wide area networks.
+For example, if an office has a server that stores the company's database on it, the other computers in the office that can access the datbase are "clients" of the server.
+>
+>On a larger scale, when you access your e-mail from a mail server on the Internet, your computer acts as the client that connects to the mail server.
+The term "client software" is used to refer to the software that acts as the interface between the client computer and the server.
+For example, if you use Microsoft Outlook to check your e-mail, Outlook is your "e-mail client software" that allows you to send and receive messages from the server.

 - **command line interface**: A text based interface to the operating system.
 Programs or commands are invoked by typing them.
 There is a long and rich history of using these simple programs and even using them in combination.
 A rough synonym for console.

 - **canonical**: adj. conforming to a general rule or acceptable procedure.
 This term has many uses within